- Article graphics | Credit Grammarly

 What is Infinitive?

-Generally, INFINITIVES are not affected by tenseOpens in new window, numberOpens in new window or personOpens in new window.
+Generally, Infinitive are not affected by tenseOpens in new window, numberOpens in new window or personOpens in new window.
 They can be used as adjectivesOpens in new window or adjectival phrasesOpens in new window.
+The Infinitive can also be used as an adverbOpens in new window or a nounOpens in new window.

-A PRESENT INFINIIVE describes a present condition, as:
+A Present Infinitive describes a present condition, as:

 - I like to sleep.